isomerpages/moe-montfortsec/_curriculum/Student Development/After School Engagement.md

 skills, nurturing a deeper sense of school connectedness and belonging.</p>
 <p><strong>Programmes and Activities</strong>
 </p>
-<p>ASE sessions are conducted every Tuesday and Thursday (excluding Home-Based
+<p>ASE sessions are conducted every Tuesday and Thursday at 3pm (excluding
-Learning days).
+Home-Based Learning days).
 Our dedicated teachers collaborate with community partners to design engaging and tailored sessions that meet the needs of our students.
 Highlights of the programme include:</p>
 <ul data-tight="true" class="tight">
 <li>
 <p><strong>Self-awareness and Emotional Management Workshops</strong>